-On-campus students may use the facilities available in the computing labs.
+Students studying off-campus are required to have the minimum system configuration specified by the Faculty as a condition of accepting admission, and regular Internet access.
+On-campus students, and those studying at supported study locations may use the facilities available in the computing labs.
 Information about computer use for students is available from the ITS Student Resource Guide in the Monash University Handbook.
-You will need to allocate up to 4-5 hours per week for use of a computer.
+You will need to allocate up to 3 hours per week for use of a computer, including time for newsgroups/discussion groups.